Information about boarding rates:

 Cat Boarding Rates per Cat

 Proof of current vaccinations is required by the state.
-We do not & cannot give vaccinations, so your pet must be current prior to arriving at the kennel.
+We do not & cannot give vaccinations, so your pet must be current prior to arriving at the kennel, or we will be unable to take them.
 The state requires that vaccines be given within a year's time of the stay.
-Please feel free to read up on Canine Cough here.
-Please bring a copy of your pet's current vaccinations, can also be emailed to us as well.
+Please either bring a copy of your pet's current vaccinations, or email it to us as at email@example.com.

-Dogs are required to have DHLP/Parvo (combo shot), Rabies and Bordetella (Canine Cough)
+Dogs are required to have DHHP/Parvo (combo shot), Rabies and Bordetella (Canine Cough)

 Cats are required to have FVR-CP (combo shot) and Rabies